Welcome to the IB Program at Edmonds-Woodway High School

 For further information on the program, please see the Powerpoint found in Documents or to the IBO site found at: www.ibo.org

 > APPLICATION PROCESS

-To be eligible for the IB program, students must reside within the boundaries of the Edmonds School District.
+To be eligible to attend the IB program at EWHS, students must reside within the boundaries of the Edmonds School District.
 After that, there are 3 application pathways into the IB Program: 1) You live in the EWHS service area.
 OR 2) You have previously been identified as "gifted" by the Edmonds School District OR 3) You live in the Lynnwood, Meadowdale, or Mountlake Terrace service area and take the Cognitive Ability Test in eighth grade, then qualify as "gifted."
-A student may remain at EWHS provided they take no fewer than four (4) Honors/IB classes per semester in grades 9-12.
+A transfer student may remain at EWHS provided they are on path to complete the full-IB diploma.

 > IBO EXAM REGISTRATION FOR CURRENT STUDENTS

-May 2013 exam results are available at http://results.ibo.org.
-Students have been given individual personal codes and pin codes to access their individual results.
+May 2016 exam results are available at http://results.ibo.org.
+All IB students have been given individual personal codes and pin codes to access their individual results.
 IB Diplomas and Certificates will be available for pickup in the Main Office when they arrive in the fall.
-May 2013 exam results were released by the IBO on July 7th.
+May 2016 exam results were released by the IBO at the beginning of July.